The difference between Critical Illness Cover & Income Protection

 If you’re unable to work due to incapacity caused by illness or injury which results in loss of income, Income Protection Benefit is designed to pay you a regular monthly benefit until you’re able to return to work or until your plan ends, or you retire, or you pass away, whichever happens first.

 As with all insurance policies, limitations and exclusions apply.
 For example, this plan does not include unemployment cover and will therefore not pay out if you become unemployed.
-Tax laws may change which could affect the monthly benefit our plan pays out.
+Any monthly benefits should be free from UK Income Tax or National Insurance contributions.
+The Government may change this tax position at any time, which could affect the monthly benefit your policy pays out.

 Critical Illness Cover